codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+What did the hat say to the scarf?
+You can hang around.
+I'll just go on ahead.

 ## Home Server Up-Time